rtgodwin/rtgodwin.github.io/_docs/guns.md

 The above estimated effect of `trump.vote` on gun deaths is likely biased.
 This is a situation of Omitted Variable Bias (OVB).
 What do you think the most important determinant of gun deaths is?
 {: .notice--danger}

-## A model that uses the amount of guns
+## A model that uses the percentage of households that have guns

 We'll estimate a model that includes more variables (`gun.owner` and `back.check`).
 The new population model is: